 Pretrial Services works in conjunction with the Judges and other court personnel to save tax payer dollars and eliminate unnecessary case continuances and bench warrants.
 The Program also collaborates to assess the un-sentenced inmates to determine eligibility for release, bond reduction or early case resolution.

 The Pretrial Services Intake Unit operates 24 hours a day, 365 days a year.
 The Intake Unit compiles information about arrested persons into a comprehensive report for the judge at First Appearances.
-The information gathered aids the judge in bond decisions and includes: demographics, community ties and extensive criminal background checks.
+This report aids the judge in bond decisions and includes: community ties, extensive criminal background checks, and a risk assessment.

 The team also reviews initial eligibility for specialty courts (Health Care, Drug and DUI Courts) and provides referrals for qualifying defendants.
 Additionally, the Intake Unit interviews victims of violent crimes and verifies information provided by defendants to ensure the Court has a wide range of information for decisions on bond.